 Yes.
 The unit owner may be responsible for insuring some or all of the following:

-- Personal property contents such as appliances, furniture and jewellery, and items stored in lockers;
+- Personal property contents such as appliances, furniture and jewelry, and items stored in lockers;

 - Improvements and betterments made to the unit (for example, upgrading flooring, finishing a basement, installing new cabinets, etc);

 - Any other coverages required as per the Bylaws for that specific Condominium Corporation.

 Since insurance can vary from one condo property to another, we outline the specific requirements in all our Document Reviews.